COVID vaccine may cause allergic reaction | DW | 11.12.2020

 The very first: 90-year-old Margaret Keenan was the first to get the COVID19 vaccine in the UK

-About 44,000 people took part in the trials, and 42,000 had already received a second dose, they say.
+About 44,000 people took part in the trials, and 42,000 had already received a second dose, they said.

 Margaret Keenan, who was the very first person to receive the vaccine in the UK, has yet to receive her second dose.

-Keenan called on everyone in the UK to take part in what has been described as the largest ever vaccination campaign — even those who are not in any of the known risk groups, such as Keenan herself, who is after all 90-years-old.
+Keenan called on everyone in the UK to take part in what has been described as the largest ever vaccination campaign — even those who are not in any of the known risk groups, such as Keenan herself, who is 90 years old.

 -